csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that answer these two questions:

 #.
 Does value `'w'` occur in both arrays?
 Display the answer, true/false.
 #.
-What is the first value that occurs in both arrays, searching from left to right?
+What is the first value of the array `chars1` that also occurs in the second array `chars2`, searching from left to right?
 If none is found, display `no match`.

 After completing these two problems, make sure the program answers these questions correctly.
 The expected results are: